tmergulhao/tmergulhao.github.io/_posts/2017-12-02-constraint-animations-playground.md

 ![Card open animation](/images/cap_product.gif)

-The idea is to try and study alternatives deliver more realistic, expressive and *maybe* useful for the final product.
+The idea is to try and study more realistic, expressive and *maybe* useful deliverables.
-In the following studies I’ll try to coordinate these advances with `Navigation Controller` and other structured to see if it’s feasible as an alternative for high fidelity interaction development.
+In the following studies I’ll try to coordinate these advances with `Navigation Controller` and other structures to investigate it's feasibility as an option for high fidelity interaction design and development.

 ## References